prtvi/prtvi/README.md

   <!-- 👨‍💻 I'm _currently_ collaborating on full stack implementation of Smart Agricare system -->

-🌱 I'm _currently_ learning React and the MERN stack
+🌱 I'm _currently_ learning the MERN stack

 👨‍🔧 I'm looking to _collaborate_ on Web Development projects